VereSchulpen/Super-Host-worth-it-/README.md

 The Repository consist of three folders: data, gen and src.

 ## Running instructions

-Explain to potential users how to run/replicate your workflow.
-Touch upon, if necessary, the required input data, which (secret) credentials are required (and how to obtain them), which software tools are needed to run the workflow (including links to the installation instructions), and how to run the workflow.
-Make use of subheaders where appropriate.
+Required software that has to be installed:
+- R and R studio
+- Make

+In Rstudio the following packages need to be installed:
+- *ggplot2*
+- *dplyr*
+- *car*
+- *broom*

 The output of the study can be found in the ['Superhost worth it?'](https://github.com/VereSchulpen/Super-Host-worth-it-/blob/main/gen/paper1/input/paper_output.pdf) file.
 This file is publically available via Github.
-Opening this pdf-file via RStudio requires users to download LaTeX or run the following code in RStudio: *tinytex::install_tinytex()*.
-For running the file, the following packages need to be downloaded as well: *ggplot2*, *dplyr*, *car*, and *broom*.
+Opening this pdf-file via RStudio requires users to download LaTeX or run the following code in RStudio:
+*tinytex::install_tinytex()*

 ## More resources

-Point interested users to any related literature and/or documentation.
+[Normality assumptions]. (n.d.)
+Retrieved 2021, October 15, from: https://www.datanovia.com/en/lessons/transform-data-to-normal-distribution-in-r/

 ## About
 This project is submitted in fulfillment of the requirements for the course [Data Preparation & Workflow Management](https://dprep.hannesdatta.com/)